rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Van Fraassen, Bueno

-Science aims to give us theories that are empiriccally adequate, but does not justify metaphysical claims about reality.
+Science aims to give us theories that are empirically adequate, but does not justify metaphysical claims about reality.